 Aim for a place that isn’t too crowded or noisy, has helpful staff, and doesn’t take too long for a meal.
 It should also serve foods that your older adult likes to eat.

-You may also want to choose a place with an easy-to-access bathroom and if needed, one that’s large enough so you’ll be able to provide assistance.
+You may also want to choose a place with an easy-to-access bathroom and, if needed, one that’s large enough for you to provide assistance.

 2. Choose an ideal time of day

-People typically feel best at a certain time of day.
-For many older adults, this is earlier in the day when they’re not as tired.
+People typically feel best at a particular time of day.
+For many older adults, this is earlier when they’re not as tired.

-Going out for a meal during their “best” time of day makes it more likely that it will be successful and enjoyable.
+Going out for a meal during their “best” time of day increases the likelihood of success and enjoyment.

-For example, you may want to arrive at the restaurant for lunch as early as 11am.
-That also means the restaurant will be less crowded and the service will probably be faster.
+For example, you may want to arrive at the restaurant for lunch as early as 11 a.m.
+That means the restaurant will be less crowded, and the service will probably be faster.

 Or, maybe they’re better after their late-morning nap.
-If that’s the case, you could go for a late lunch when the crowds have thinned.
-If you’re going out to dinner, consider eating early in the evening.
+If so, you could go for a late lunch when the crowds have thinned.
+If you’re going to dinner, consider eating early in the evening.

 3. Bring helpful dining and bathroom items

-To make it easier to eat, bring the helpful items that your older adult typically uses during a meal.
+Bring the helpful items that your older adult typically uses during a meal to make it easier to eat.

 That might include: